mgimond/Spatial_pre2021/_book/A06-Spatial-Autocorrelation.md

        0.28281108       -0.06666667        0.02418480
 ```

-Note that the p-value computed from the `moran.test` function is not computed from an MC silumation but *analytically* instead.
+Note that the p-value computed from the `moran.test` function is not computed from an MC simulation but *analytically* instead.
 This may not always prove to be the most accurate measure of significance.
 To test for significance using the *MC simulation* method instead, use the `moran.mc` function.

 ```r